Want to know what it means? You’ve found it! The world’s best dictionary/glossary of pickleball terms. (Bookmark now!)

 Association of Pickleball Professionals: The founder of the APP is Ken Herrmann.
 At its beginnings, the APP is an advisory committee for the APP Tour.
 Also see “APP Tour”.

 around-the-post: A legal shot whereby the ball is returned from outside the court and into the opposing team’s court, never passing over the net.
 May pass below the level of the top of the net.

 ATP shot: An abbreviation for an around-the-post shot.
-(Popularized by Kyle Yates.)
+(Term popularized by Kyle Yates.)

 backcourt: The last third or so of the court furthest back from the net.

 backhand: A shot made with your paddle arm across your body.